 How verification of your education works

-You have paid for your way through college with odd jobs, loans, financial help from your parents, and scholarships, and now it’s time for all that hard work to pay off.
+You have paid for your way through college with odd jobs, financial help from your parents, you might have even had to compare £3,000 guarantor loans or similar loan types, and if you’re lucky, scholarships, and now it’s time for all that hard work to pay off.
 Approximately 80% of employers conduct background checks, so your information must be both accurate and legitimate.

 - Verifying education entails both verifying that an educational institution is accredited and contacting the institution to verify your enrollment or graduation.